Dental practice software, built for your practice model

 5. Loyalty and referral programs

 Patient loyalty programmes built for the dental model: rewards for appointment attendance, treatment plan completion, hygiene recall adherence, and referrals.
 Referral tracking handles reward fulfilment for both the referring patient and the new patient they bring.
 Membership plan management covers uninsured patients on a fixed monthly or annual fee for preventive care and treatment discounts.
 Digital loyalty card tracks point balance and rewards.
 Family loyalty accounts let household members share tier status.
-We've built 20+ loyalty platforms across service businesses and know how to apply the mechanics to a healthcare-adjacent context.
+We've built loyalty and engagement platforms across service businesses for years and know how to apply the mechanics to a healthcare-adjacent context.

 6. Multi-location and group management